balajibalasubramaniam/mutationdocker/README.md

 The actual code of the mutation tool is present `../mutationdocker/code/mutator` folder, and the output mutants after executing the tool will be present `../mutationdocker/code/mutator/mutants` folder.
 For every run, you have to delete all the files present inside the `mutator/mutants` folder, do not delete the folder, delete only the contents of the folder.

-Post processing analysis are written using MATLAB scripts, the files are present in the following folder:<br/>
+Post-processing analysis are written using MATLAB&copy; scripts, the files are present in the following folder:<br/>
 `mutationdocker/code/mutator/matlab_scripts/`<br/>
 Please visit the following link for master thesis and know more about the results: https://digitalcommons.unl.edu/computerscidiss/165/